-Policy Policy Summary European & Ramsar Sites affected Potential impacts on sites Likelihood of effects Severity of effects Assessment Category Appropriate Assessment Required Justification of finding Green Belt designation could protect some supporting feeding sites of qualifying species.
-The Policy support suitable infrastructure enhancements at Burnley WWTW.
+Policy Policy Summary European & Ramsar Sites Potential impacts on sites Likelihood · · Assessment Appropriate Justification of finding affected of effects effects Category Assessment Required Green Belt designation could protect some supporting feeding sites of qualifying species.
 SP06 Towards Zero Net Carbon Guidelines set within this policy relate to reducing energy usage, promoting green energy production and reducing the environmental impacts of development.
 South Pennine Moors Renewable energy developments causing bird mortality/injury.
 Unlikely Low Unlikely No No site specific allocations.
 Provides a positive response to addressing climate change which could also benefit European Sites.
 SP07 Water Management Sets out how proposals should conserve water quality and supply.
 South Pennine MoorsRibble & Alt Estuaries Changes in hydrologyWater contamination Unlikely Low Positive No Provides a positive response to addressing water quality and supply which could also benefit European Sites.
-Helps to reduce water usage by applying higher water usage efficiency standard.
 SP08 Natural Environment Sets out how development proposals should respond to, seek to safeguard, and enhance the natural environment, including protected species and irreplaceable habitats.
 South Pennine Moors North Pennine Dales Meadows Bowland Fells Ribble & Alt Estuaries Possible protection to supporting feeding sites.
 Unlikely Low Positive No Protects designated sites from loss or damage.
 Conserves protected species, and irreplaceable habitats.
 Secures a net gain for biodiversity.
-SP09 Historic Environment Guidance for proposals affecting the historic environment of Pendle • None None None None None No No site specific allocations.No effect on European Sites.
+SP09 Historic Environment Guidance for proposals affecting the historic environment of Pendle None None None None None No No site specific allocations.No effect on European Sites.
 SP10 Healthy and Vibrant Communities Sets out measures to support and safeguard healthy and vibrant communities through the planning system.
 South Pennine Moors Reduce recreational pressures None None Positive No Seeks to promote healthy lifestyles through place making.
 SP11 Transport Sets priorities for transport for the plan period.
 South Pennine Moors Eutrophication of heaths from air pollution Unlikely Low Unlikely No No specific major transport project are allocated.
 The reinstatement of the Colne to Skipton railway line could remove trips by car if delivered.
 Seeks to ensure that development proposals as sustainably located to reduce the need to travel by car.
 Seeks to encourage walking and cycling.
 SP12 Developer Contributions and Infrastructure The policy seeks to formalise the contributions made by developers to improve physical or social infrastructure or bring about economic or environmental benefits.
-South Pennine Moors None None None Unlikely No No site specific allocations.
-Policy to ensure delivery of sustainable development.
-DM01 Resilience to Climate Change Sets out parameters for the location, design and technical specification for development in terms of its resilience to the effects of climate South Pennine Moors None None None Positive No Protection provided by policy to sensitive natural features which positively help to address and mitigate the effects of climate change.
-Contains measures to reduce the environmental effects caused by development, with proposals
+South Pennine Moors None None None Positive No No site specific allocations.
+Policy allows for developer contributions to be put towards environmental projects which can secure net increase in biodiversity.
+DM01 Resilience to Climate Change Sets out parameters for the location, design and technical specification for development in terms of its resilience to the effects of climate change.
+Contains measures which assist the achievement of zero carbon development.
+South Pennine Moors None None None Positive No Protection provided by policy to sensitive natural features which positively help to address and mitigate the effects of climate change.
+Contains measures to reduce the environmental effects caused by development, with proposals better integrated into the environments within which they sit.
+Contains measures to reduce carbon emissions to assist with the move towards low carbon development.